chris-lovejoy/site/_pages/69 Other Interests/Great books.md

 - How to Live on 24 Hours a Day by Arnold Bennett
 - Useful Not True by Derek Sivers
 - Deep Medicine by Eric Topol
+- Lifespan by David Sinclair
+- Becoming Myself by Irvin Yalom

 ### Narrative Non-Fiction